hughjonesd/huxtable/cran-comments.md

 A note about undeclared namespaces.
 This is a false positive: R6 and xml2 are indeed used.

-On rhub, a note about detritus in the temp directory.

 Github fails to build one vignette.
 Debugging is hard.

-On win-builder, OK.
+On win-builder, Appveyor and locally OK.

-On Appveyor, OK.
+rhub is OK on windows, but failed to complete check in 2 hours for linux.

 ## revdepcheck results